 Before we discuss the integration of separately modelled concerns, consider a few more examples that illustrate other situations.

-Example 4.3 Consider the situation in which the request for the withdrawal is made at a branch of the bank, although not necessarily the one in which the account is held.
+For instance, consider the situation in which the request for the withdrawal is made at a branch of the bank, although not necessarily the one in which the account is held.
 We still need two location interfaces because two locations are involved: